Tunous/SwipeActionView/README.md

 # <a id="click-listeners">Click listeners</a>
 `SwipeActionView` makes sure that any click listeners will work correctly.
 This means that you can use `setClickListener(View.OnClickListener)` as usual and they should work.
 This includes views located in the container.

-Only exception is that you shouldn't add click listeners for background views.
+The only exception is that you shouldn't add click listeners for background views.
 This library wasn't designed to add support for this behavior.
 If it's possible then that's only a positive side effect.
 You are better of with using libraries such as [AndroidSwipeLayout] instead.

 # <a id="attr">Attributes</a>

 #### <a id="attr-alwaysDrawBackground">`app:sav_alwaysDrawBackground="true|false"`</a>
-In order to reduce overdraw `SwipeActionView` only draws parts of main background and background views which become visible due to swipe gesture.
+In order to reduce overdraw `SwipeActionView` only draws parts of the main background and background views which become visible due to swipe gesture.
 This is not always what you want as it could break any container views with transparency.
-Good example where you would want to use this attribute is when you had `CardView` as your container.
+A good example where you would want to use this attribute is when you had `CardView` as your container.

 #### <a id="attr-rippleTakesPadding">`app:sav_rippleTakesPadding="true|false"`</a>
 If you want ripple effect to take padding together with container view you can set this attribute to true.